|Elliott Sound Products||Project 89|

 Although my version of the switcher is simplified, this does not imply that performance is lower than Sergio's original, but is the result of my own experiments and tests.
 We may be on opposite sides of the planet, but there was considerable collaboration during the development of the supply, and I have built and tested the version shown below.

 For example, a push pull SMPS using one IRF540 MOSFET a side draws 30A at full load.
-If we check the data sheet, we find that Rds(on) is 0.044 Ohm (44 millohms) at 25 degrees C, then we know that it will generate
+If we check the data sheet, we find that Rds(on) is 0.044 Ohm (44 millohms) at 25°C, then we know that it will generate

 P=I² x R = 15² x 0.044 = 225 x 0.044 = 9.9 W peak (per transistor) - 19.8 W for both

-The power shown per transistor is the peak - actual (RMS) power (per device) is half that calculated.
-The total power dissipated by both transistors (or sets of transistors in the case of paralleled devices) is the full value shown, since when one device is "on", the other is "off" and vice versa.
+The power shown per transistor is the peak - actual average power (per device) is half that calculated.
+The total power dissipated by both transistors (or sets of transistors in the case of paralleled devices) is the full value shown, since when one device is 'on', the other is 'off' and vice versa.